 - The Bachelor of Science (B.S.)

-Visit gvsu.edu/cj for details.
+Visit gvsu.edu/cj for details and additional program offerings.

 Coursework in criminal justice covers a variety of subjects, including:

 - Constitutional rights

 - Courts process

 Graduates are employed in a variety of human service professions, including:

 - Law enforcement officers